 Part-time administrative employees earn vacation days on a pro rata basis.
 Vacation days will be subject to certain “blackout days” on which administrative employees will not be permitted to take vacation days.
 Employees will be informed of these “blackout days” at the beginning of each school year.
-If an employee that accrues vacation time does not take all of his or her vacation days available in any given academic year by September 30th, with the approval of the Executive or Chairman of the Board, the employee may carry up to 5 unused vacation days into the next academic year.
+If an employee that accrues vacation time does not take all of his or her vacation days available in any given academic year by September 30th, with the approval of the Executive or Chairman of the Board, the employee may carry up to 10 unused vacation days into the next academic year.
 For example, if an employee that accrues vacation time does not take all of his or her vacation days in school year 2021-2022 by September 30th of 2022, the employee may carry up to 5 unused vacation days into school year 2022-2023.
-Any vacation days in excess of 5 unused vacation days shall be deemed to have been forfeited.
+Any vacation days in excess of 10 unused vacation days, with the approval of the Executive or Chairman of the Board, can be paid out to the employee based on their daily compensation.

 Teaching employees will receive all vacation days in accordance with the ADCS academic calendar.
 As these days do not accrue, teaching employees may not carry over vacation days from calendar year to calendar year, and teaching employees will not be paid out for unused vacation time upon separation from employment.
 ADCS reserves the right to modify the number of vacation days set forth in the academic calendar as necessary to comply with the required number of classroom hours in an academic year.
 Teaching employees will not be permitted to take vacation days beyond those allotted in the ADCS academic calendar.
-Any vacation of personal days taken in excess of the bank accrued will be unpaid.
+Sick time taken in excess of 56 hours per school year will be unpaid.
+Unused sick days are not payable upon separation from employment and do not carry over to the following year or accumulate.
+However, eligible staff members may have unused sick days paid out at the end of the school year based on their daily compensation.
+A staff member becomes ineligible for this benefit is they neglect to follow absent and or late procedures at anytime during the school year and/or if they have been chronically late during the school year.

+Teaching employees should have at least 2 lessons prepared in advance in preparation for an unexpected absence.
+Teachers are responsible for preparing detailed lesson plans for each class they will miss due to absence.
+These lesson plans should be aligned with the curriculum and include all necessary materials, resources, and instructions for the substitute teacher.
+Lesson plans should be accessible to the school administration and substitute teacher either physically or digitally

 An employee must obtain the approval of his or her supervisor before scheduling his or her vacation days.
 While every effort will be made to give an employee the vacation dates of his or her preference, vacations should be scheduled at a time which will least interfere with the efficient functioning of the department.